David P. Bond: Personal life

 Bond married four times, to Christy Lynn Rogers (9 September 1972 – 1 January 1980), Barbara A. Truitt (divorced, 4 October 1985), Rowene C. Carle (12 December 1985 – 9 November 1989), and Andrea "Kazia" Tessler (14 February 2018 – 16 February 2020, upon his death).
 His third wife, Rowene Bond, bore him two daughters.
 Bond and Shauna Hillman, of Wallace, Idaho, shared a long relationship between his third and fourth marriages.
 Beyond journalism, Bond was a ham radio operator licensed in Morse code (in teen years), a general aviation pilot, a skilled sailor, and an aficionado of vacuum tube electronics and vinyl records.
-He valued an especially close friendship and work relationship with Kellogg, Idaho mine owner Robert Hopper until Hopper’s death in 2011.
+He valued an especially close friendship and work relationship with Kellogg, Idaho mine owner Robert Hopper until Hopper's death in 2011.
 Bond maintained an enduring distrust and distaste for the wholly abstemious life.
 His first-person account of alcohol rehab, published in 1989, won a Pacific Northwest Excellence in Journalism Award.

 Death

-Bond died of natural causes at Coeur d’Alene, Idaho on February 16, 2020.
+Bond died of natural causes at Coeur d’Alene, Idaho on February 16, 2020, at age 65.